sanju-2006/Module-14/Deque-DELETION.md

 # Exp.No:38
-## Deque - DELETION
+## REAR END of deque using collection built-in function

 ---

 ### AIM
-To write a Python program to delete elements at FRONT END of deque using a collection built-in function.
+Write a Python program to insert 14, 15 at REAR END of deque using collection built-in function.

 ---